trendmicro-frontend/tonic-ui/README.md

 * A standarized naming convention powered by [Styled System](https://styled-system.com/)

 ## Documentation
-* [Getting Started](https://trendmicro-frontend.github.io/styled-ui/getting-started) - Walk through how to install Trend Micro Styled UI packages
+* [Getting Started](https://trendmicro-frontend.github.io/styled-ui/getting-started) - Walk through how to install Tonic Styled UI packages
 * [Color Modes](https://trendmicro-frontend.github.io/styled-ui/color-modes) - Learn how to use color modes
 * [Contributing](https://trendmicro-frontend.github.io/styled-ui/contributing) - Become familiar with how to make a contribution
 * [Examples](https://trendmicro-frontend.github.io/styled-ui/) - Get to know Styled UI components and learn from some examples with best practices